DevHoot/gatsby-casper/src/content/build-a-react-graphql-app-with-apollo-client-powered-by-hasura-engine.md

 So now what'll happen is our app will send all requests along with headers to the deployed webhook on glitch which will then interpret those and pass on to our Hasura Engine on Heroku which will then take care of every action.

-Thats it! :grinning: Fire up your server and see your app live on `localhost:3000` . :wink:
+Thats it!
+Fire up your server and see your app live on `localhost:3000` .

-In case of any query or errata do let me know in the comments sections below. :point_down:
+In case of any query or errata do let me know in the comments sections below.

 > **Note:** This todo app works good on Chrome & Edge but there's a chance that it might not work on mozilla firefox, due to a known issue in auth0.
 To stay updated on whether the issue is resolved or not [go here](https://github.com/auth0/auth0.js/issues/655).